 It’s supposed to be uplifting, isn’t it, “I Gotta Feeling”.
 In an interview with Marie Claire on the eve of its release, famed Black Eyed Pea will.i.am claimed the song was “dedicated to all the party people out there in the world that want to go out and party”.
 Indeed, “I Gotta Feeling” seemed to be met on precisely those terms.
 For years, it was wheeled out as the cross-demographic end of night climax to underline the point that whatever function you were at was fun.
 It dominated work dos, adverts, video games, the Olympic Games, third birthday parties, 73rd birthday parties and especially those astonishing choreographed wedding videos that people drop loads of money on for some reason.
 It was specifically designed to be the go-to jam for any uplifting occasion by virtue of avoiding any characteristics that might limit its reach.
 In doing so, it skirted around every possible human emotion and wound up in hell.

 I hadn’t thought about it for years.
 But, like all sources of trauma, it reared its head when I least expected.
-And, last New Year’s Eve, as an existentially deflated cashier in a Brighton branch of Sainsbury’s scanned through my beer, whiskey, and hummus, there it was again.
+And, this New Year’s Eve past, as an existentially deflated cashier in a Brighton branch of Sainsbury’s scanned through my beer, whiskey and hummus, there it was again.
 Its incessant stabbing rhythm puncturing the air, adamant that tonight’s gonna be a good night.
 It upset me so much I ceased bagging my items, opened the notes app on my phone, and typed: “i gotta feeling” by the black eyed peas is the most depressing song ever written."
 Before we go ahead, let's just take a look at some of the lyrics:

 I gotta feeling that tonight's gonna be a good night